Connect with others who understand.

 Inflammation

 Lupus nephritis is a complication of SLE, an autoimmune disease.
-In SLE, your immune system makes immune proteins — called antibodies — that attack healthy tissues around your body.
+In SLE, your immune system makes immune proteins.
+These immune proteins, called antibodies, attack healthy tissues around your body.

 Medications

-Corticosteroids (steroids) — such as prednisone — are immunosuppressive medications.
+Corticosteroids such as prednisone are immunosuppressive medications.
 They help lower the inflammation caused by lupus and lupus nephritis.
-Steroids can directly cause low potassium by causing your kidneys to put more potassium into your urine.
-Steroids can also cause adrenal disorders, such as Cushing syndrome, that can cause low potassium.
+Steroids can sometimes lower potassium by making your kidneys send more potassium into your urine.
+Long-term use can also cause Cushing’s syndrome, which can also lower potassium.

 If you have lupus nephritis, you might also take a diuretic to help with edema (swelling) or high blood pressure.
 Some diuretics can also cause low potassium levels.